A new Lawfare Institute e-book, "The Laws and Norms of a Disputed Presidential Election,” is now available on Kindle.

-David Priess is the Chief Operating Officer of the Lawfare Institute.
-He is a writer and speaker on the presidency, national security, and intelligence.
-He served during the Bill Clinton and George W. Bush administrations as a CIA officer, intelligence briefer, and as a State Department desk officer.
-His new book, "How To Get Rid of a President: History’s Guide to Removing Unpopular, Unable, or Unfit Chief Executives," conveys the stories of the many ways American presidents have left office.
-He is also the author of “The President’s Book of Secrets,” the first book about the top secret President’s Daily Brief and its recipients.
+David Priess is Publisher of Lawfare and Chief Operating Officer of the Lawfare Institute.
+A writer and speaker on the presidency, national security, and intelligence, he is also affiliated with George Mason University—where he is a Senior Fellow at the Michael V. Hayden Center for Intelligence, Policy, and International Security and a Visiting Professor at the Schar School of Policy and Government.
+He served during the Bill Clinton and George W. Bush administrations as a CIA officer and has written two books: "How To Get Rid of a President," which lays out the many ways American presidents have left office, and “The President’s Book of Secrets,” the first book about the top-secret President’s Daily Brief and its recipients.

 Subscribe to this Lawfare contributor via RSS.

 All previous presidential candidates, even those with understandable objections to the outcome, have accepted the results of their elections.
 What about this year?

 Join us for special live and interactive events starting next week by becoming a patron.

 History provides plenty of reason to believe that the public will not receive thorough updates about President Trump’s health following his diagnosis with COVID-19.

 Why we published “After Trump: Reconstructing the Presidency,” the latest book by Bob Bauer and Jack Goldsmith.

 A new Lawfare Institute e-book, "A Collusion Reading Diary" is now available on Kindle.